Features

 ## Design Philosophy

-- Cumbersome error handling mechanism
+- The error handling mechanism is cumbersome.

 ## Install